WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-3-Technology/3E-Amazon-Databases.md

     * AWS Glue discovers data and stores the associated metadata in the **AWS Glue Data Catalog** (which can then be leveraged by services like Amazon Athena when running queries).
     * Works with data lakes (e.g. S3), data warehouses (e.g. Redshift), and data stores (e.g. RDS).

+## Amazon Kinesis
+  * #### Overview
+    * Kinesis is associated with **streaming data** (such as IoT sensors, gaming, stock tickers, geospatical data, etc.).
+    * Kinesis ingests data into data streams and then feeds into other Kinesis services.
+  * #### Amazon Kinesis Data Analytics
+    * Data producers send data into shards for up to 7 days.
+    * Consumers process the data and store in another database.
+    * Lambda functions can store the data into other data stores or services such as DynamoDB.
+  * #### Amazon Kinesis Firehose
+    * No shards, completely automated and easily scalable.
+    * Saves data directly into another service like S3 or Redshift.